Vibex/qt/README.md

 qt
 ===

-qt.pi (or qt for short) is a simple WM built in Auto Hot Key (AHK).
+qt is a simple WM built in Auto Hot Key (AHK).
 I tried to keep it as minimal as possible (currently under 700 lines) while still being simple to use and easy to expand on.
-By default it has five layouts, top stack, bottom stack, left stack, right stack, and monocle.
-More layouts can easily be added if you ave a basic understanding of AHK.
+By default it has six layouts, top stack, bottom stack, left stack, right stack, monocle, and float.
+More layouts can easily be added if you have a basic understanding of AHK.

-If you need help in development please read over the Plugins tutorial.
+If you need help in development please read over the Plugins tutorial (not yet written).

 Colemak layout uses the keys that corespond position wise to QWERTY.